Use of fire in grazed woodlands — Queensland

 Wattles

 The MLA-funded project on the effect of fire on wattles at Wigton near Gayndah in the Burnett highlighted the differences in the response to fire between wattle species.
 A spring burn killed almost all the mature wattle plants at the site.
-One species, early flowering black wattle (Acacia leiocalyx) responded to being burnt by producing a profusion of root and butt suckers as well as some new seedlings.
+One species, early flowering black wattle (Acacia leiocalyx) responded to being burnt by producing many root and butt suckers as well as some new seedlings.
 Another black wattle species, A. grandifolia, only regenerated from seed and apparently did not have the ability to root sucker.
 Subsequent fires over the next five years reduced the population of both species to about the original population but kept those plants so small they had little effect on pasture productivity.

 Currant bush, Burrum bush

 Burning currant bush in spring is a viable option for controlling its canopy expansion.
-Usually conditions at this time of year are hot and dry, causing some stress to the current bush, but there is a good chance of follow-up rain.
+Usually, conditions at this time of year are hot and dry, causing some stress to the current bush, but there is a good chance of follow-up rain.
 This provides the greatest success by removing the above-ground portion of the plant at a time when pasture species will likely be able to respond to the reduction in canopy cover.
 A fire is required at least once every five years.
-For a good result at least one year’s growth of grass needs to be available as fuel for the fire.
+For a good result, at least one year’s growth of grass needs to be available as fuel for the fire.

 Fire as a management tool